 As for the aforementioned physical exam, there are a few tests you can anticipate:

-- Cardiac tests such as an echocardiogram (an ultrasound of your heart) or other tests to gauge whether your heart is healthy enough to undergo transplant surgery
+- Cardiac tests such as an echocardiogram (an ultrasound of your heart) and/or other tests

-Once your medical evaluation is complete, the results will be reviewed by the transplant team and final insurance authorization will be obtained for listing.
+Once your entire evaluation is complete, the results will be reviewed by the transplant team.
 You will be notified by letter when you have been accepted for transplant at UF Health and are placed on the national transplant waiting list.

 Sources of donor kidneys

 Living organ donors and non-living donors are the two sources of donors.
 Here’s a look at the different types of donors that fall within both categories.

 Transplanting a kidney from a healthy living individual into a person with kidney failure is called a living donation.
 Kidneys can come from living donors who may either be a living related donor (LRD), living unrelated donor (LURD) or a non-directed donor (not related to or known by the recipient).
 Live donor organs are usually better suited in terms of health, function and longevity in comparison to a non-living donor organ.